unityaaron/MyAauApp/README.md

 **Project Summary**

-The AAU GST App is a modern, student-focused platform designed to streamline campus life at Ambrose Alli University.
+The myUniStudy App is a modern, student-focused platform designed to streamline campus life at Ambrose Alli University.
 It provides essential services like secure user authentication, a dynamic buy-and-sell marketplace, and an educational quiz module for GST (General Studies) courses and other first-year courses.
 The project is a full-stack application consisting of a cross-platform mobile app (built with React Native) and a single-page web application (built with React), both powered by a unified Django backend API.
 This entire platform has been successfully deployed and is live in the cloud.

 **Recruiter TL;DR**